johnrswanson/red.yellow.blue/README.md

 Installation Instructions:

-Step 1: Download the red.yellow.blue software
+Step 1: Download the Red.Yellow.Blue software

         See the folder contents :
         public_html